matteo14c/HaploCoV/docs/source/perlMummer.rst

   /sbin
   /Users/yourname/test/MUMmer3.23

-Save the file in vim
+Save the file in vim:

 ::

   :wq

 And finally you can test if everything is in place.
 Open a *NEW* terminal.
 To test if mummer is now in your PATH, run:

 ::

   echo $PATH

 You should see something like:

 ::

   echo $PATH